tushar73-jet/worko-research-assistant/DESIGN_DECISIONS.md

 Groq was chosen for its fast inference speed, low latency, and availability of a free tier suitable for this exercise.

 ## Data Sources
-- **Wikipedia** is used as the primary general-knowledge source due to its structured format and high factual reliability.
-- **ArXiv** is used as an additional academic source to provide deeper context for technical or research-oriented questions.

-Limiting the number of sources helps reduce noise and keeps the synthesis focused and consistent.
+- **Tavily AI** is used as the primary search engine.
+It is specifically designed for LLM-based RAG (Retrieval-Augmented Generation) applications, providing pre-cleaned and ranked results from across the web.
+- By moving to Tavily, the system handles general knowledge, academic papers, and latest news through a single, optimized interface, replacing the manual Wikipedia and ArXiv scrapers.

 ## Search Strategy & Parallelism
-For each decomposed query, the system searches Wikipedia and ArXiv **in parallel** using `Promise.allSettled`.
+For each decomposed query, the system queries Tavily via its official SDK.
 This approach:
-- Reduces overall latency
-- Allows partial failures without breaking the pipeline
-- Ensures that useful results can still be synthesized even if one source fails
+- Simplifies the backend logic by consolidating multiple scrapers into one.
+- Improves result quality through Tavily's AI-powered ranking and snippet extraction.
+- Ensures robustness against rate limits and structured data parsing issues inherent in raw API scraping.

 ## Answer Synthesis & Verbosity Control
 The system dynamically adjusts answer length based on question intent: